The translation of this document is outdated.

 of Supervisory Bodies

-(1) If a supervisory body detects violations of this Law, it
+(1) If a supervisory body establishes violations of this Law,

 1) request all the information necessary for the clarification